debridmediamanager/zurg-testing/README.md

 4. Run `docker compose up -d`
 5. `time ls -1R /mnt/zurg` You're done!

+A webdav server is also exposed to your localhost via port `9999`.

 ## How to run zurg in 4 steps for [Infuse](https://firecore.com/infuse) with SFTP

 1. Clone this repo `git clone https://github.com/debridmediamanager/zurg-testing.git`
 2. Add your token in `config.yml`
-4. Run `docker compose -f docker-compose.infuse.yml up -d`
+4. Run `docker compose -f docker-compose.infuse.yml up -d` to start the containers; `docker compose -f docker-compose.infuse.yml down` to remove
 4. `echo "ls" | sftp -P 9998 localhost` You're done!

-The webdav server is also exposed to your localhost via port 9999.
+The SFTP server is exposed via port `9998`, and a webdav server is also exposed to your localhost via port `9997`.
 You can point [Infuse](https://firecore.com/infuse) or any webdav clients to it.

 > Note: I have only tested this in Mac and Linux